dataq-instruments/2008_Firmware_Upgrade/README.md

+Firmware 115 was for 2008 manufactured before September 2003
+Firmware 117 was for 2008 manufactured after September 2003

 To update the firmware:

-**This firmware should only be used on hardware shipped before September, 2022**
+**Firmware 115 should only be used on hardware shipped before September, 2022**

 1. **If your DI-2008 is shipped after September, 2022, skip the process!**
 2. Download and unzip the file to your PC